22 Cook Islands Tips to Get Right Before You Go (So Nothing Trips You Up)

 A physical book for Sundays and beach time

-The Cook Islands felt like they should be simple — similar to Fiji in promise.
+The Cook Islands look like they should be simple — similar to Fiji in promise.
 Small country, one main road, warm water, friendly people.
 And they are simple — that's the beauty.
-But the simplicity requires preparation.
-Reef shoes, flight bookings, Sunday planning, cash reserves.
+But the simplicity rewards preparation: reef shoes, flight bookings, Sunday planning, cash reserves.

-Get the logistics right and the Cook Islands will give you the best week of Pacific island travel available in 2026.
-Get them wrong and you'll spend your trip with bleeding feet, staring at closed restaurant doors, and watching someone else's Instagram from Aitutaki.
+Get the logistics right and the Cook Islands deliver the best week of Pacific island travel available in 2026.
+Get them wrong and the trip becomes bleeding feet, closed restaurant doors, and someone else's Instagram from Aitutaki.